-After three generations, Sony redesigned its controller for the DualShock 4.
+After three generations, Sony redesigned its DualShock controller.

-In some aspects, little has changed as the DualShock's angular design and placement of the buttons (square, triangle, circle, cross) remain the same.
+In some respects little has changed.
+The angular design and placement of the buttons (square, triangle, circle, cross) remain.

-However, improvements have been made to the thumb-sticks' dead-zone to improve accuracy and there's a two-point clickable touchpad, underneath which is a small speaker.
+Improvements have been made to the thumb-sticks' dead-zone and there's the two-point clickable touchpad, underneath which is a small speaker.

 The 'Start' button is now 'Options' and the 'Share' button has replaced 'Select'.
-Pressing it allows you to share video and screenshots to Facebook, Twitter and YouTube, as well as broadcasting live streams to Twitch.
+Pressing the Share button allows video and screenshots to be sent to Facebook, Twitter and YouTube, as well as broadcasting live streams to Twitch.

 The DualShock 4 has concaved shaped triggers and the pad's grip has been made, well, grippier.
-Sixaxis motion control has carried over from the DualShock 3 and there's support for both Bluetooth and wired headsets.
+Sixaxis motion control is present and there's support for both Bluetooth and wired headsets.

-The pad comes with ion-lithium rechargeable batteries, which Sony claims lasts for 7-8 hours.
-Once depleted, it will recharge in two hours.
-It's worth noting the controller comes with a short cable.
-If you want to play as the pad is charging, you'll need a longer one.
+The pad comes with ion-lithium rechargeable batteries, which Sony says lasts for 7-8 hours.
+Once depleted, it will fully recharge in two hours.

 The Xbox Elite (above) is a customisable controller for pro-level gamers.
 It comes with interchangeable paddles and thumbsticks, as well as a D-pad that can be swapped out for different shapes and sizes.
 It costs £120.

-Xbox Live has a tiered approach that features both free (Silver) and paid (Gold) levels.
-Gold grants access to more of the service's features (online multiplayer, Game DVR, Twitch broadcasting, voice messaging and voice/party chat, plus apps like Netflix).
-A year's subscription costs £40 and a three-month sub is £15 - but both can usually be found for less.
+Xbox Live has a tiered approach with free (Silver) and paid (Gold) levels.
+Gold grants access to online multiplayer, Game DVR, Twitch broadcasting, voice messaging and voice/party chat.

 Games with Gold offers free games twice a month to Xbox One and 360 owners.
-Access to these games is lost if the subscription expires, but restored once membership is renewed.
+Access is lost if the subscription expires, but restored once the membership is renewed.

-Saves, profiles, music and videos are uploaded to the cloud and available to use on any console you log in to.
+Saves, profiles, music and videos are uploaded to the cloud and available on any console you log in to.

-Over the years the service has slowly transitioned into a social media-like experience.
-Each profile is a channel where others can see what games you've played, the content you've shared and other vital stats.
+Over the years the service has transitioned into a social media-like platform.
+Each profile is a channel where others can see what games you've played, the content you've uploaded and other stats.
 Profiles can also be "followed".

-The friend limit has been expanded from 100 to 1000, and privacy tightened.
-Friends can see your profile in full, whereas others only get access to parts of it.
+The friend limit has been expanded from 100 to 1000, and privacy has been tightened.
+Friends can see your profile in full, whereas others can see parts of it.
 You can also deny profile access.

-Sony's PSN lagged behind (in more ways than one) but it's made up the ground on Xbox Live in recent years.
+Sony's PSN lagged behind (in more ways than one) but it's made up the ground on Xbox Live.

 Like Microsoft, Sony has embraced social networking by including friend updates.
-The limit is 2000 friends, and you can can assign your real name to your profile, if you like.
+The limit is 2000 friends, and you can assign your real name to your profile, if you wish.

-There's a free and a premium tier, the premium tier includes PlayStation Plus (PS+) which is needed for online multiplayer on the PS4.
-PS+ covers all Sony gaming devices (PS4, PS3 and PS Vita) so you won't need to resubscribe for each one.
+There's both a free and premium tier.
+The latter includes PlayStation Plus (PS+), which is needed for online multiplayer on the PS4.

 Cloud game saves, Share Play and the Instant Game Collection (IGC) are locked to PS+; messaging, party chat, live broadcasting, free-to-play games, game DVR and remote play are free to use.